fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 since there are significant differences between versions of the game.
 Some versions of the game have copy protection, but it's fairly [straightforward](#experience-and-leveling-up) to deal with.

+In my opinion, the experience of playing *Bard's Tale I* is largely not about the "story".
+The game was designed such that you really have to explore every square of every dungeon level just to make sure you don't miss an item or an inscription somewhere that gives you a clue that you'll need to solve a puzzle much, much later in the game.
+A naive player that doesn't know that unwritten rule is almost certainly going to wind up not knowing the answer to that puzzle, and having to go back and scour every dungeon level for clues after the fact.
+I can't imagine that being "fun".

+So the main joys of playing this game come from two things: the grinding, where you're trying to make your party powerful enough to take on the next dungeon; and mapping those dungeons in exquisite detail.
+If you're reading a walkthrough, you probably already know that I'm going to give you the answer to every puzzle you need to solve along the way.
+(I mean, I'll also tell you where you should have picked that clue up for yourself, but the actual exploration part is optional.)

+If you love mapping dungeons, you should feel free to ignore my maps and make your own.
+(I obviously do, since I *made these maps*.)
+I'll give you the coordinates of the important points in the walkthrough's narrative, but I won't tell you how to get there.
+My hope is that won't spoil your fun.

+If you *don't* love grinding... you probably don't want to play this game, 'cause you're going to have to do a lot of it.
+I find combat systems like this fun, even if they feel "simplistic" in retrospect, so the prospect of grinding levels in the same dungeon over and over doesn't bother me.

+Still with me?
+Onward, then, to save the city of Skara Brae from the evil wizard Mangar.

 ### Managing Save Files

 There are so many different versions of this game that you might choose to play that I'm not going to take up the necessary space to describe all of the various retrogaming techniques you might want to use to back up your party.
 On the PC (with `DOSBOX`) you're looking for the numbered `*.TPW` files.
 On Apple platforms (with `AppleWin`, etc) you're likely backing up entire copies of your game disk.